Inheritance tax scam warning – how to protect your pension pots ahead of 2027 rule change

 Claire Trott, head of advice at wealth manager St. James’s Place, said the incoming inheritance tax rule changes around pensions pose similar risks, especially from people withdrawing large sums in a bid to avoid IHT.

-“With unused pension savings due to be brought inside the IHT net from April 2027, and the legislation and communication around how this will work remaining vague, some people may be tempted to withdraw large sums from their pension out of fear their families will be hit with an IHT tax bill in future,” she said.
+“With the legislation and communication around how this will work remaining vague, some people may be tempted to withdraw large sums from their pension out of fear their families will be hit with an IHT tax bill in future,” she said.

 “This is particularly worrying as it can increase vulnerability to potential scams.

-“Pension providers offer protection against scams, so when savings are taken out of these schemes they are more susceptible to fraudulent activity,” Trott added.
+“Pension providers offer protection against scams.
+When savings are taken out of these schemes they are more susceptible to fraudulent activity,” Trott added.

-The number of people making lump-sum withdrawals from their pensions as soon as they could hit a post-pandemic high last year.
+The number of people making lump-sum withdrawals from their pensions as soon as they could hit a post-pandemic high in 2024.
 Experts are predicting the trend to accelerate ahead of upcoming inheritance tax rule changes.

 Those who withdraw funds with no real plan for what they are going to do with the money can find themselves at a higher risk of scammers.